 There’s also enough room to store your gear and sleeping bag inside, too, as the tent is covered by a large trapezoidal cover – ample room to keep your precious stuff safe, dry and out of the way.
 It doesn’t block entry to the tent, which is a plus.

 The Nemo Dragonfly boasts an easy set-up, which is a godsend.
 Colour-coded poles make it easy to set up (around 12 minutes) with a rainfly that snaps into place.

-Whilst a lot of bikepacking tents out there don’t exactly come cheap, the Coleman Sundome Tent halves (and then halves again, and then maybe again) the price of most bikepacking tents.
-It’s a super budget-friendly bike touring tent option.
+Bikepacking tents generally don’t come cheap.
+However the Coleman Sundome Tent halves (and then halves again, and then maybe again) the price of most bikepacking tents making it the super budget-friendly bike touring tent option.

 Best for mild conditions, this offering from Coleman – depending on which size variation you go for (yes, you have options) weighs in at 7.2 lbs at its lightest and is relatively spacious regardless of which size you go for.
 It comes in two, three, four and six-man versions.